syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 ![](ColumnTypes_images/ComboBox_img2.png)

 ### Loading different DataSources for each row of GridComboBoxColumn
-Different data sources can be loaded for each row of the `GridComboBoxColumn` by using the `SfDataGrid.DataSourceSelector` property.
+Different data sources can be loaded for each row of the [GridComboBoxColumn](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridComboBoxColumn.html) by using the [DataSourceSelector](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridComboBoxColumn~IDataSourceSelector.html) property.

 ### Implementing IDataSourceSelector
 DataSourceSelector needs to implement IDataSourceSelector interface to implement the GetDataSource method that receives the following parameters,